 Price Protection is a benefit that you may not know about, but you are missing out on some serious savings if you aren’t using it.
 When used to their fullest, price protection benefits could rival the credit card rewards that you earn.
-Many of the major card issuers, including Capital One, Citi and Discover, offer this coverage.
+Many of the major card issuers, including Capital One, and Citi, offer this coverage.
 These are our top picks for cards with Price Protection.

 Instead of worrying about finding the best price the next time you make a purchase, price protection will refund you the difference between the price you paid and the best price you find shortly after you make the purchase.
 All you need to do is file your claim and wait for the money to roll in!